-When Tierra Henhawk completed high school, she found herself at a crossroad.
+When Tierra Henhawk completed high school, she found herself at a crossroads.
 She knew she wanted to further her education, but felt it was not the right time in her personal life.
-She selflessly took on the responsibility of being the leader of her household, which made moving away for college or university a challenge.
-Although she had intentions of continuing her education, her main priority was to earn a reliable income to support not only herself, but her family as well.
+She selflessly took on the responsibility of being the leader of her household, which made moving away for post-secondary a challenge.
+Although she had intentions of continuing her education, her main priority was to earn a reliable income to support not only herself but her family as well.
 This landed her a position with a private company in the cigarette industry where she stayed for three years.
 She found herself sick of the stagnant job and craved something more fulfilling in which she could give back to the Six Nations community.

 “I’ve always wanted to give back to my community.
 That was always my thing even when I was young my dream was to be a doctor so I could come back to my community and take care of people.”

 After seeing some advertisements on social media and speaking with a friend who used G.R.E.A.T. services in the past, Tierra felt encouraged and reached out to complete her intake.
-This landed her in the Employment Readiness Program where she was then able to complete self-assessments to help pinpoint what area of work she wanted to pursue.
+She applied for funding from GREAT to enroll in the Employment Readiness Program with the Ogwehoweh Skills and Trades Training Centre where she was then able to complete self-assessments to help pinpoint what area of work she wanted to pursue.

 “I needed a new direction because I wasn’t sure where to start.
 I wasn’t ready to jump into college or university but still wanted to be able to upgrade so that’s where I thought GREAT was the perfect fit.”